vidyalathabadde/Cholesky_Decomposition/guided_Cholesky_Decomposition_OpenMPMigration/README.md

-# `Atomic` Sample
+# `Cholesky_Decomposition` Sample

 This sample illustrates the read, write, update & capture clauses for the atomic directive.
 The original OpenACC source code is migrated to OpenMP to Offload on Intel® Platforms.

 | Area                  | Description
 |:---                       |:---
-| What you will learn       | Migrating and optimizing Atomic from OpenACC to OpenMP
+| What you will learn       | Migrating and optimizing Cholesky_Decomposition from OpenACC to OpenMP
 | Time to complete          | 15 minutes
 | Category                  | Concepts and Functionality